rikard789/sonar_cloud_go_test/README.md

 # sonar_cloud_go_test
-test for exercise - use sonar cloud to test go server
+repository configured for exercise - use sonar cloud to test go server and add pre-commit hook for git